software-mansion/protostar/website/docs/tutorials/07-testing/README.md

 Protostar allows using external Python code in hint blocks, for example to verify a signature using third party library.

-The `cairo-path` is automatically to `sys.path` in executed hints.
+The `cairo-path` is automatically added to `sys.path` in executed hints.
 This includes project root, `src` and `lib` directories.
 Any Python module files stored there can be imported without any extra configuration.

-The `PYTHONPATH` environment variable (https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH) is fully supported, and Protostar will extend `sys.path` with this variable's value in executed Cairo code.
+The [`PYTHONPATH` environment variable ](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH) is fully supported, and Protostar will extend `sys.path` with this variable's value in executed Cairo code.
 This approach can be used to include some packages from Python virtual environment (by adding `site_packages` to the `PYTHONPATH`).

 For example, having the standard project file structure: